-Earning a record-tying five Tony Awards® for her performances in "Carousel," "Master Class," "Ragtime," "A Raisin in the Sun," and "Porgy and Bess," Audra McDonald is unparalleled in the breadth and versatility of her artistry as both singer and actress.
+Earning a record-breaking six Tony Awards® for her performances in "Carousel," "Master Class," "Ragtime," "A Raisin in the Sun," "Porgy and Bess," and "Lady Day at Emerson's Bar and Grill," Audra McDonald is unparalleled in the breadth and versatility of her artistry as both singer and actress.
 Blessed with a luminous soprano and an incomparable gift for dramatic truth-telling, she is equally at home on Broadway and opera stages as in roles for film and television.
 A two-time Grammy® Award-winner, she maintains a major career as a concert and recording artist, regularly appearing on the great stages of the world and with leading international orchestras.

 Audra McDonald’s most recent solo recording is "Go Back Home," released in May 2013 by Nonesuch Records.
 Songs from the album were featured in a sold-out concert at Avery Fisher Hall which was subsequently televised on “Live From Lincoln Center,” of which Ms. McDonald also serves as series host on PBS.
 In the fall of 2013, she embarks on a thirty-city North American concert tour with appearances in San Francisco, Los Angeles, Chicago, Kansas City, Atlanta, and Houston, among others.

 On the concert stage, Ms. McDonald has premiered music by Pulitzer Prize-winning composer John Adams and sung with virtually every major American orchestra – including the Boston Symphony, Chicago Symphony, Cleveland Orchestra, Los Angeles Philharmonic, National Symphony, New York Philharmonic, Philadelphia Orchestra, and San Francisco Symphony – under such conductors as Sir Simon Rattle, Esa-Pekka Salonen, and Michael Tilson Thomas.